-My own work toward giving customers (and citizens) agency started with Linux Journal in 1994.
-It became notorious with The Cluetrain Manifesto (co-written with David Weinberger, Christopher Locke and Rick Levine) in 1999.
-And then (after notoriety didn’t seem to be working) became a development and research community with ProjectVRM at Harvard’s Berkman Klein Center in 2006,.
+My own work here started with Linux Journal in 1994, and gained some notoriety with The Cluetrain Manifesto (co-written with David Weinberger, Christopher Locke and Rick Levine) in 1999.
+Then, after notoriety didn’t seem to be working, I launched ProjectVRM at Harvard’s Berkman Klein Center in 2006, and in 2012spun out Customer Commons, which since then has quietly been developing on the personal data usage terms Brett and Evan mentioned above.

-The term third force has multiple uses already, the most common of which seem especially relevant:
+The term third force has multiple uses already, the most common of which seem especially relevant our work here:

 - “A group of people or nations that mediates between two opposed groups…” — Free Dictionary